umbraco/UmbracoDocs/14/umbraco-commerce/reference/shipping/dynamic-rate-shipping.md

     ![Shipping Method Rates](../../media/v14/shipping-method-dynamic-rates.png)

 8. Enter the **From** and **To** value of the range.
-9. Enter the rate details from the available rate options leaving blank any option you don't wish to apply.
+9. Enter the rate details from the available rate options leaving blank any option you do not wish to apply.

     ![Shipping Method Rate](../../media/v14/shipping-method-dynamic-rate-editor.png)